Čuvari Hristovog groba: Description

 The Church of St. Nicholas was founded in 1618.
 It is not known when the tradition began, although folklore tells that it has existed for more than four centuries.

 The guards arrive at the church dressed in folk costumes of Vrlika and nine nearby villages, led by the harambaša (chief), and two guards take place at the north and south of the tomb of the Christ.
 There are frequent changing of the guards' places, and they march quietly through the church unobtrusively, in solid piety, until they take their seats and stare at the Holy Shroud.
 The custom originates from folk piety and do not disturb the harmony of church prayers, but embellishes the liturgy with elements of warrior dignity.
 A guardian of the tomb can only be an honourable and devout Serbian Orthodox male from Vrlika and its nine surrounding villages.

 Controversy

 The Republic of Croatia sent a letter to the Association of Čuvari Hristovog Groba, requesting that the tradition be presented as a Croatian national tradition.
-Association President, Dragan Pavlović, said that the Republic of Croatia had already presented Sinjska alka and another Serbian folk tradition, Ojkanje singing, as Croatian traditions (in UNESCO), and that the Serbian inhabitants of the region "will not give them Čuvari Hristovog Groba".
+Association President, Dragan Pavlović, said that the Republic of Croatia had already presented Sinjska alka and another folk tradition, Ojkanje singing, as Croatian traditions (in UNESCO), and that the Serbian inhabitants of the region "will not give them Čuvari Hristovog Groba".

-The tradition, initially solely Serb, entered local Catholic liturgical practice only with the Uniate (Catholicization) of local Serbs, thus, Pavlović says that "it is therefore Croats appropriate this Serb tradition [...] we Serbs do not want to, in this way, be Catholicizated."
+According to Pavlović, the tradition was initially solely Serb and entered local Catholic liturgical practice only with the Uniate (Catholicization) of local Serbs, thus, Pavlović says that "it is therefore Croats appropriate this Serb tradition [...] we Serbs do not want to, in this way, be Catholicizated."

+These assertions are disputed by the Croatian historians as bogus, since this custom is widespread throughout Catholic parishes in Croatia, but also in Catholic Italy and Spain - yet it is only practiced in one Orthodox church in Croatia.